gjsify/ts-for-gir/packages/cli/README.md

 When using ambient modules, it is recommended to activate the [`--package`](#package) option, as exporting namespaces without NPM packages currently does not work.
 > If you find a solution to make ambient modules work without NPM packages, please let us know.

+If for some reason you don't want to or can't generate NPM packages, you can instead use the [`--generateAlias`](#generatealias) CLI option.
+This way you can also use imports in the `gi://` syntax with the generated types.

 To use ambient modules, the `ambient.d.ts` file must be imported either in the code like `import '@gir/gjs/ambient'` or by adding an entry to the `includes` property in the `tsconfig` file.
 The `ambient.d.ts` file is automatically generated.

 ```json